Hamiltonian circle actions with minimal fixed sets: The case that there are only two fixed components

 under this identification, To see this note that, since $\rank_\C(N_Y) = 1$, the action must be semifree.
 Moreover, since $e^{S^1}(N_Y) = -t + e(N_Y)$, the inclusion $H^*(Y;\Z) \to H_{S^1}^*(Y;\Z)$ induces an isomorphism from $H^*(Y;\Z)$ to $H_{S^1}^*(Y;\Z)/ e^{S^1}(N_Y)$.
 Finally,

 Therefore, the claims follow immediately from Corollary~\ref{TW'}.

-On the other hand, if $(X,\omega)$ is any symplectic manifold and $V$ is any complex vector bundle over $X$, we can use symplectic cutting to construct a symplectic manifold $(M,\omega)$ which admits a Hamiltonian circle action with exactly two fixed components -- one component is $X$ and has normal bundle $V$, and the other component has codimension two. \end{remark} Additionally, when the two fixed components have minimal dimension, the Chern class of each component is determined by the Chern class of its normal bundle and the weights of the isotropy action on the other component.
+\end{remark} Additionally, when the two fixed components have minimal dimension, the Chern class of each component is determined by the Chern class of its normal bundle and the weights of the isotropy action on the other component.

 \begin{lemma} Let the circle act on a compact symplectic manifold $(M, \omega)$ with moment map $\phi \colon M \to \R$.
 Assume that $M^{S^1}$ has exactly two components, $X$ and $Y$, where $\dim(X)+\dim(Y) = \dim(M)-2$.
 Under the natural isomorphism